The Underworld

 Styx: The river of Hate

 To enter the underworld it was required to cross one of the rivers.
-A ferryman named Charon ferried the spirits of the dead across the rivers to the underworld.
+A ferrymangreek underworld named Charon ferried the spirits of the dead across the rivers to the underworld.
 Both the Greeks and Romans buried their dead with a coin in the mouth to pay Charon for the trip.
 After crossing the river, the dead would pass gates guarded by a three-headed dog.
 Next the spirits came before one of the judges of the dead (one of the three sons of Zeus) who directed the soul to one of three areas of the underworld Elysium, the Asphodel Fields or Tartarus.
 Though in practice, it was only the gods or goddess who directed a person wither to Elysium or Tartarus.

 Elysium